Scoring and Metrics

 - Required: 2 or more tasks in

-, and these will be passed as 1 input into the Scorer. - Calculation of metric depends on the Scorer.
-For instance AltTestScorer uses Jaccard similarity for comparison, and AccuracyScorer uses exact match.
+["hateful", "violent"], and these will be passed as 1 input into the Scorer. - Calculation of metric depends on the Scorer.
+For instance AltTestScorer uses Jaccard similarity for comparison, and ClassificationScorer with metric="accuracy" uses exact match.

 Example with different scorers per task: